mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-draft/6-deleting-message.md

 ### Scenario 3: Confirm the message is no longer visible in the "Scheduled" tab after deletion.

+**Step 4**

+### Scenario 4: Verify scheduled message info in the channel is updated after successfully sending message.

 Negative Scenarios

-**Step 4**

-### Scenario 4: Test behavior when deleting a message during network interruptions.

 **Step 5**

-### Scenario 5: Attempt to delete a message that was already sent or canceled.
+### Scenario 5: Test behavior when deleting a message during network interruptions.